 Don’t try to tackle everything at once.

 Start with one thing at a time.

-So create a path of small steps that keep you winning and erase concerns and self-doubt at the same time.
+So create a path of small steps that keep you winning and erase concerns of self doubt at the same time.

 4. Keep Learning

-If you have self-doubt because you don’t know something, then figure out the best way for you to learn.
+If you have self doubt because you don’t know something, then figure out the best way for you to learn.